musictena/Narrabundah-College/Robotics Session 2 2023/T2/README.md

 int a[2][3] = {1,2,3,4,5,6};

 ```
-## Vectors
+## Malloc
+- Memory Allocation
-- it is a type of array that
+- is a array that allows you to provide memory for an array if the lengh already known
 ## Struct
 - A collection of different data types similar to a dict
 - Instead of using a number like array[1], it uses the dot notation